jeremyrayjewell/cyber_journal/writeups/overthewire/bandit13.md

 ## PURPOSE

-This level introduces us to the basics off ssh keys.
+This level introduces us to the basics of ssh keys.
 This is a common way to authenticate GitHub from the terminal, as well as do many other things.
 SSH key-pairs are a fundamental tool for password-free workflows.

 To make an ssh key pair, we could just use the `ssh-keygen` command to produce the public key and the private key.
 In this case, the public key is located in `/home/bandit14/.ssh/authorized_keys` where permissions are restricted to `bandit14`.
 The private key is located in bandit13's home directory, and we can utilize it to connect to bandit14 via `ssh` with the `-i` *identity file* option.